rheera/notes-app/README.md

 ## Tools

 Made with React and Gatsby.
+Hosted on Netlify.

 ## Features to add